 Read this article to find out for your product.

-1.3 Classification of software medical devices: MDR guidance document
+1.3 Classification of software medical devices: MDR guidance

-1.4 MDR Risk Class I vs. IIa: Differences for software medical devices
+1.4 MDR risk class I vs. IIa: Differences for software medical devices

 1.5 Class I software according to MDR – Is that still possible?
 (January 2025)